unneal/vaultwarden-terraform/README.md

 - Installing and configuring AWS CLI
 - Installing terraform
 - Cloning this repo to a directory of your choice on your local machine
+- Make sure .tfvars.example file is updated as per instructions in it
 - Running the command "terraform init" in the same (terraform) directory
 - terraform plan
 - terraform apply